Skip to main content

 • Check that the External ID matches the value shown in the TierZero setup wizard

-• Ensure all required managed policies are attached to the role
+• Ensure all required policies are attached to the role (check both managed and inline policies)

 EKS Cluster Not Accessible